-Over a weekend each October, the party holds an Autumn Delegate Meeting at Head Office.
+Over a weekend each October, the party holds an Autumn Delegate Meeting.
 Its agenda includes reports from committees and officers (sent to the EC in August) about their plans for future activity, as well as items for discussion from branches about party theory, policy and practice.